 3. Start applying every third night.
 If your skin is new to retinoids or you’re starting on a higher strength, start off by applying your retinoid every third night.
 Then gradually increase to nightly as your skin learns to tolerate.
 Always listen to your skin!

 4. Moisturize.
-Use an oil-free moisturizer right after applying your retinoid to prevent dryness.
-If that doesn’t do the trick, try applying an oil-free moisturizer before your retinoid.
+Use a moisturizer right after applying your retinoid to prevent dryness.
+If that doesn’t do the trick, try applying a moisturizer before your retinoid.

 5. Use sunscreen.
 At first, retinoids can make your skin more sensitive to the sun, but after a few months, your skin’s response to UV rays will return to normal.
 Always make sure to apply SPF 30+ daily (important regardless to prevent photoaging).